megabyte-labs/gas-station/roles/applications/rdm/README.md

 ## ➤ Overview

-This repository is the home of an Ansible role that installs Redis Desktop Manager on Linux or macOS.
+This repository is the home of an Ansible role that installs Redis Desktop Manager on Linux.
 [Redis Desktop Manager](https://rdm.dev/) is an open source cross-platform Desktop Manager for Redis based on Qt 5.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)